Access to the labour market

 Among the challenges traditionally encountered in this area are the lack of training tailored to persons with low levels of education/illiteracy/poor knowledge of the Latin alphabet, the limited availability of alphabetic training for foreigners, as well as limited availability of training at B1 and B2 levels due to group size requirements.
 This was particularly challenging in certain parts of the country with lower numbers of eligible learners.

-ACM an Online Platform for Portuguese to promote informal learning of Portuguese.
+ACM created an Online Platform for Portuguese to promote informal learning of Portuguese, which continues to be available online.[21]

 Vocational training

-Regarding vocational training, the low level of language skills associated with the lack of diplomas and/or potentially challenging recognition procedures, render access to vocational training offered by IEFP and its partners within the public system challenging to most asylum seekers and beneficiaries of international protection while vocational training in the private sector is generally unaffordable.
-In this regard, as of 2018 asylum seekers admitted to the regular procedure and beneficiaries of international protection that are unable to present the relevant diplomas/certificates or whose documents and academic qualifications have not been recognised in the Portuguese educational system can be registered by IEFP as ‘literate users’ in the SIGO platform.[23]
-Other than Portuguese language training courses, such registration only provides access to: (a) modular training[24] at basic education level; (b) training in basic skills (reading, writing, calculation and information and communication technologies) in preparation for EFA Courses; and (c) Education and Training Courses for Adults (Cursos de Educação e Formação para Adultos, EFA) with equivalence to the 4th or 6th year of basic education or a professional certificate.[25]
-Neither modular training nor training in basic skills entail an academic certification.µ
+As of 2018 asylum seekers admitted to the regular procedure and beneficiaries of international protection that are unable to present the relevant diplomas/certificates or whose documents and academic qualifications have not been recognised in the Portuguese educational system can be registered by IEFP as ‘literate users’ in the SIGO platform.[22]
+Other than Portuguese language training courses, such registration only provides access to: (a) modular training[23] at basic education level; (b) training in basic skills (reading, writing, calculation and information and communication technologies) in preparation for EFA Courses; and (c) Education and Training Courses for Adults (Cursos de Educação e Formação para Adultos, EFA) with equivalence to the 4th or 6th year of basic education or a professional certificate.[24]
+Neither modular training nor training in basic skills entail an academic certification.

 [1] Articles 54(1), as amended by Act n.18/2022, of 25 August.
 Before this change, asylum seekers were entitled to access the labour market and to benefit from support measures and programmes in the area of employment and vocational training following admission to the regular procedure and issuance of a provisional residence permit.